 Senate Bill 257, from state Sen. Valerie Wiener, D-Las Vegas, makes offenses committed on any designated historic site in Nevada a category C felony, which comes with mandatory jail time.
 It allows civil lawsuits to be filed against the parents of children 18 or younger if the juveniles have defaced property with graffiti.
 The property owner now can seek triple damages, plus lawyer fees.
 The law also addresses counseling and community service.

 Following on the tail of the new law’s effect, the Nevada Rock Art Foundation is launching a major fundraising and awareness initiative.
-The kickoff party, Adventures on the Rocks, is planned from 4 to 7 p.m.
-Saturday at Summerlin Life Time Athletic, 10721 W. Charleston Blvd.
+The kickoff inaugural party, Adventures on the Rocks, is planned from 4 to 7 p.m.
+Oct.
+15 at Summerlin Life Time Athletic, 10721 W. Charleston Blvd.

 Tickets are $25 at the door.
-Wine, catered hors d’oeuvres and live entertainment are planned.
+Expect an afternoon of fine wine, catered hors d’oeuvres and live entertainment.
 More than two dozen experience-driven trips and events will be up for auction.
 For more information, visit nvrockart.org or call 804-6723.

 The foundation promotes the protection and public awareness of rock art in Nevada and surrounding areas, as well as identifying and documenting rock art thought to date back as far as 10,000 years.